ryanechia/xv_coding_challenge/README.md

 ## Setting up

-copy and rename `okta.tf.template` to `okta.tf` and fill in the token field
+* copy and rename `okta.tf.template` to `okta.tf` and fill in the token field
+* branch names supported are `staging` and `production` as they are 1:1 mapped to terraform workspaces.